Mesothelioma Statistics & Facts

-Symptoms of pleural mesothelioma typically do not develop until the cancer has reached stage 3 or 4.
+Symptoms of mesothelioma typically do not develop until the cancer has reached an advanced stage.
 Difficulty breathing and chest-wall pain are the two most common initial symptoms.
-At least one of these symptoms occurs in 60-90 percent of pleural patients.
+At least one of these symptoms occurs in 60% to 90% of pleural mesothelioma patients.

-The only FDA-approved treatment for pleural mesothelioma is chemotherapy with cisplatin and Alimta (pemetrexed).
+The only FDA-approved treatment for pleural mesothelioma is the chemotherapy combination of cisplatin and Alimta (pemetrexed).

-- About 15 to 20 percent of pleural mesothelioma patients qualify for surgery.
+- About 15% to 20% of pleural mesothelioma patients qualify for major surgery to remove tumors.